What Makes a Modern Time Series Platform?

 At InfluxData, the real reason we created a modern platform is to drive our users’ and developers’ time to value down as much as possible.
 Our goal is to enable developers to focus on the business applications that they’re building rather than the infrastructure required to build the solution.
 It’s the inspiration for why we built InfluxDB rather than just building on top of Cassandra.
 We believe that a complete platform that is easy to set up and use and that requires as little code as necessary to get results will ultimately make developers happy and more productive.
 Why not give InfluxData a try?

 We may not always be successful, but that is a component of the modern: it is never finally finished.
 After all, if time is constitutive of the modern environment, so is change.
 There will inevitably be new issues that systems have to face.
 What will the real demands of AI be?
 What about the store of so much time series data?
 How will new compression technology affect us?
-What will retention policies be, and how will they change?
+What will retention policies be?
+How will they change?

 This is just the beginning.
 The modern is as much an invitation as a demand.
 It’s a journey and a challenge.
 We hope you’ll join us.